 It is a fantasy webcomic with allegorical overtones, written and drawn by Malaysian artist Hwei-Lin Lim.
 Its plot follows the travels of the boy as he sets out to see the world and attempts to answer lingering questions about his identity.
-Currently it spans over 270 pages of a planned 300-some.
+As of September 2018 it spans 300 pages and 13 chapters out of planned 15.
 The first page is here.

 The comic itself is illustrated with flowing, watercolor-esque digital painting rather than cartoony artwork.
 In place of speech bubbles or other text boxes, the story is told entirely through custom Alt Text (actually DHTML tooltips).
 The thoughtful first-person narration is maintained even in action scenes, or other tense situations.

 Hwei Lin Lim acknowledges influence by Italo Calvino (see: cities invisible and otherwise), Albert Camus (see: absurd heroes), and the Japanese band Mr. Children — specifically their single "Hero", which originally inspired the creation of the webcomic.

 - A Boy and His X: Averted, although the initial act(s) somewhat set the reader up to expect A Boy and His Cat.
 See: the image on this page, which is clipped from the end of the first act.